Jacques Thébault, Director of IPC Clermont (Composite Plastics Innovation)

 This intervention will make a state of the art of the field, highlighting in particular the interest of digital simulation tools in this field.

-Ahmed Drif, Président de CYM (Connect Your Machine) et François Jantet, Directeur de Projet au sein d'ENGIE
+Guillaume Le Vezouët, co-fondateur de CYM IoT (Connect Your Machine) et François Jantet, Directeur de Projet (ENGIE)

 Following the implementation of predictive algorithms on its critical production systems, Engie improves its maintenance performance.
 These simple and efficient Artificial Intelligence bricks allow to detect early and targeted anomalies and to intervene before a breakdown.
 Sharing experience of CYM and the Engie group.